mirelark/VanishingRange/README.md

 A free, open educational tool visualizing the historical and current geographical range of IUCN threatened and extinct species, built to help k-12 students understand biodiversity loss through explorable data.

 ## About
-VanishingRange aggregates species range and observation from IUCN, GBIF, and allied sources to produce interactive geographic visualizations of threatened and extinct species across recorded history.
+VanishingRange aggregates species range and observation from GBIF, and allied sources to produce interactive geographic visualizations of threatened and extinct species across recorded history.
 The project scope is intentionally bounded to IUCN Red List threatened and extinct classifications: species where the conservation story is most urgent and the data most complete.
 Threatened, extinct-in-the-wild, and fully extinct species are included, as the distinction between the three carry educational weight.

 The tool is designed with a middle-school reading level as its baseline, making it accessible to younger students while remaining substantive enough for secondary coursework and general public use.

 ## How it works
 Users select a species and a time range from a simple interface.
-VanishingRange updates the map visualization showing the species' geographic range as an annual polygon series, color coded by year, built from IUCN range data and GBIF observation records.
+VanishingRange updates the map visualization showing the species' geographic range as an annual polygon series, color coded by year, built from GBIF observation records.
 A species information panel provides taxonomy, current conservation status, and AI extracted species "fun facts" drawn from various source descriptions and attributed to their original records.

 ## Simple Architecture Overview
 VanishingRange runs on a containerized stack hosted on a dedicated cloud server.